learn-co-curriculum/module-one-guided-final-project/README.md

 end

 ```
 The find lines method takes in an instance of station and returns that station's lines.
-How can we pass the station that we found in find_station as the argument in find_lines?
-How about in our run file!
+How can we pass the station that we found in ```find_station``` as the argument in ```find_lines```?
+How about in our run method!
 Below we've set the return value of find_station to a variable, station.
 Now use that variable to find the lines.

 ```
 def run